Jake-woods/gif-generator/README.md

 # Gif Generator
-App to search for gifs using the Giphy API
+App to search for gifs using the Giphy API, made with Vanilla Javascript and SASS

 ## What's done
 - [x] Search for gifs